WMCAlliance/BukkitIRCd/README.md

 BukkitIRCd
 =============
+(Note the plugin is still in the process of being moved to SuperPerms, because of this there are tons of issues.
+We do plan on fixing them)

 This plugin was [originally](http://dev.bukkit.org/server-mods/bukkitircd) by Jdbye.
 As he hasn't touched it in months, we decided to make some edits of our own.